 In addition to the hardware, Fastems set up software with parametric programming for Markische Werk.
 It eliminates the need to program the robot for the company’s 250 different valve sizes, which range from 170-800mm (6.7-31.5 inches) in length.
 Instead, the operator who sets up a run can quickly change the part parameters and resume operations.

-“I think the key takeaway there is with the software levels that we have installed, the introduction of a new part may take five minutes whereas in the past it may have taken a day or more to hard code in a program,” David Suica, president of the North American subsidiary of the Finnish company Fastems.
+“I think the key takeaway there is with the software levels that we have installed, the introduction of a new part may take five minutes whereas in the past it may have taken a day or more to hard code in a program,” said David Suica, president of the North American subsidiary of the Finnish company Fastems.

 “That’s a big enabler of productivity,” said Teemu-Pekka Ahonen, product manager for Fastems in Issum, Germany.